bolt162/Flutter_UI-Design/README.md

 ## Sports car rental app

-The main aim of this application is to provide top quality track built cars to enthusiasts who cannot afford them.
-This application allows a template to anyone in the DFW area to book a track car foor track days at the Texas motor speedway.
+The main aim is to provide top quality track built cars to enthusiasts who cannot afford to buy them.
+This application allows anyone in the DFW area to rent a high performance car to track at the Texas motor speedway.

 # Intro Page